A Voice of Thunder

 About the Book

-George E. Stephens, the most important African-American war correspondent of his era, served in the famed black Fifty-fourth Massachusetts Regiment, subject of the film Glory.
-His letters from the front, published in the New York Weekly Anglo-African, brilliantly detail two wars: one against the Confederacy and one against the brutal, debilitating racism within his own Union Army.
-Together with Donald Yacovone's biographical introduction detailing Stephens's life and times, they provide a singular perspective on the greatest crisis in the history of the United States.
+George E. Stephens was the most important Black war correspondent of his era.
+Stephens served in the famed Black Fifty-fourth Massachusetts Regiment.
+His letters from the front brilliantly detail two wars: one against the Confederacy and one against the brutal racism within his own Union Army.

-Stephens chronicled the African-American quest for freedom in reports from southern Maryland and eastern Virginia in 1861 and 1862 that detailed, among other issues of the day, the Army of the Potomac's initial encounter with slavery, the heroism of fugitive slaves, and the brutality both Southerners and Union troops inflicted on them.
+Stephens chronicled the Black quest for freedom in reports from southern Maryland and eastern Virginia in 1861 and 1862.
+His writing detailed the Army of the Potomac's initial encounter with slavery, the heroism of fugitive enslaved people, and the brutality both Southerners and Union troops inflicted on them.
+As the Fifty-fourth’s voice, Stephen described the unit’s struggle against slavery and its quest to win the same pay as the white troops they fought beside.
+Stephens's commentary on the Lincoln administration’s wartime policy and his conviction that race and slavery stood at the center of American life add to his legacy as a major social critic.

 About the Author

-Donald Yacovone is an associate of the the Hutchins Center for African and African American Research at Harvard University.
-He is the author of Teaching White Supremacy: America's Democratic Ordeal and the Forging of Our New National Identity and coauthor of The African Americans: Many Rivers to Cross.
+George E. Stephens (1832?-1888) served in Army of the Potomac's 26th Regiment and in the Fifty-fourth Massachusetts Regiment while working as a war correspondent for the New York Weekly Anglo-African.
+Donald Yacovone is an associate at The Hutchins Center for African and African American Research at Harvard University.
+He is the coauthor of The African Americans: Many Rivers to Cross.